JorisvanW/zoomtoo/README.md

 ## Compatibility

-jQuery Mask Plugin has been tested with jQuery 1.7.1 on all major browsers:
+jQuery ZoomToo Plugin has been tested with jQuery 1.7.1 on all major browsers:

  * Firefox 2+ (Win, Mac, Linux);
  * IE7+ (Win);